 HAUNT ME ALWAYS

-I manage to push the coin off the table, my fingers barely nicking its edges.
-It falls to the brown carpet with a tiny thud.
+I manage to push the coin off the table, my fingers barely nicking the coin’s edges.
+It falls on the gray carpet with a tiny thud.

 A curl of elation runs through my gut but then a heavy cloak of fatigue falls over me.
-For the next few hours…or days, I am lost.
+For the next few hours…or days, I’m lost.

 The next thing I’m aware of is a soft moan.
-“Ash,” he whispers.
+“Ash,” the man who calls himself Ben whispers.

 The room is dark.
-Ben is asleep.
+He is asleep.
 He always calls out for ash in his sleep.
-From what I can tell, I am stuck to this house, but when he goes out—which is not often—I am able to follow.
-‘Ash’ appears to be the remnants of the fire, like the one he uses to burn up the dead leaves that litter the grass.
-I am not sure why he calls for the sooty dust that seems to make him cough.
-Maybe he means something else by it, but I cannot be sure.
+I am stuck to this house, but when he goes out—which isn’t often—I’m able to follow.
+‘Ash’ appears to be the remnants of the fire, like the one he uses to burn up the dead leaves that litter the backyard.
+I’m not sure why he calls for the sooty dust that seems to make him cough.
+Maybe he means something else by it, but I can’t be sure.

 He looks…sad.
 That is a word that means not happy.
 I wonder how I know that, how I know the other things I seem to.
 I float over to his side, brush the tip of my fingers over his forehead.
 When I focus intensely, light glimmers in my nails and I can almost feel him.

 I’ll have to try it again when he is awake.
-I should probably be bored being around him all the time, but I am not.
+I should probably be bored being around him all the time, but I’m not.
 For some reason, I ache to touch the man.

 Not a possibility.

-I realized this when I tried to hug him—only to pass through his tall, muscle-bound form like air.
-I am invisible, untouchable.
+Once I tried to hug him—only to pass through his tall, muscle-bound form like air.
+I’m invisible, untouchable.

 I hear a sound and whiz down to the foyer to investigate.

 A key turns in the lock.
 The door silently opens.
-A woman in a white coat enters, an odd aura shimmering around her.
-It looks like green mist.
-Some would call it beautiful, but the word that springs to my mind is…toxic.
+A woman in a white coat enters, an odd aura shimmering around her, like a glowy-green mist.
+Some would call it beautiful, but the word that springs to my mind is—toxic.

 She shouldn’t be here.
 Somehow I know that.

 I follow as she searches the rooms downstairs.
-She is tall, striking, and raven-haired, with a singular white lock of hair at her left temple.
-Her manner is not that of a stranger but of one quite familiar with the house.
-She doesn’t even seem to need the lights to see, unlike the man sleeping upstairs.
+She is elegant, striking, and raven-haired, with a singular white lock of hair at her left temple and doesn’t seem to need illumination to see in the dark, unlike the man sleeping upstairs.
+As she pokes around, her manner is not that of a stranger but of one quite familiar with the house.

 A small frustrated sigh escapes her.
 She doesn’t find what she is looking for.
 Quicker than I expected, she creeps up the carpeted steps.